-Where Φ-1 represents the inverse normal distribution.
-Under the assumption of respective normality, V is equivalent to Cohen’s d, and the dependence upon cut scores is removed, given that it is an estimate of the difference between the paired distributions, rather than the difference between proportions at any particular point on the distribution.
+where Φ-1 represents the inverse normal distribution.
+Under the assumption of respective normality, V is equivalent to Cohen’s d, and the dependence upon cut scores is removed, given that it is an estimate of the difference between the paired distributions, rather than the difference between proportions at any particular point in the distribution.
 Importantly, because V can be estimated from coarsened data, it can be used to estimate the overall achievement gap between student subgroups using data that are mandatorily reported as part of NCLB.

 Achievement Gaps in Context

 A wealth of previous research has examined achievement differences between student subgroups.
 Sirin (2005), for example, conducted a meta-analytic review of the relation between socioeconomic status (SES) and academic achievement.
 The author found that, while there was a medium to strong overall relation, the magnitude was dependent upon (among other factors) the physical location of the school.
-This is perhaps unsurprising, given that schools draw students from the surrounding neighborhoods, and any disparities between neighborhoods would naturally flow into disparities between schools.
+This is perhaps unsurprising, given that schools draw students from their surrounding neighborhoods, and any disparities between neighborhoods would naturally flow into disparities between schools.
 When evaluating achievement gaps, it makes sense to consider characteristics of both the school and the surrounding neighborhood/community.
 For example, it is possible that the racial/ethnic makeup of the surrounding area would relate to achievement gaps at the school, given that identifying as Black in a school with students predominately identifying as White is very different from identifying as Black in a school where students predominately identify as Black (Hanushek, Kain, & Rivkin, 2009).

-In addition to school compositional effects, there is considerable evidence that crime rates in the surrounding area relate to student achievement (e.g., Gonzales, Cauce, Friedman, & Mason, 1996; McCoy, Roy, & Sirkman, 2013).
-In particular, N. K. Bowen and Bowen (1999) found that measures of neighborhood danger were predictive of a number of outcomes, but particularly measures of behavior and attendance.
+In addition to school composition effects, there is considerable evidence that crime rates in the surrounding area relate to student achievement (e.g., Gonzales, Cauce, Friedman, & Mason, 1996; McCoy, Roy, & Sirkman, 2013).
+In particular, Bowen and Bowen (1999) found that measures of neighborhood danger were predictive of a number of outcomes, but particularly measures of behavior and attendance.
 The authors found that males and students identifying as African American reported higher rates of exposure to both neighborhood and school danger.
 These results are particularly relevant for achievement gaps when considering Lee and Madyun (2009) found that “Black students were 2.88 times more likely than White peers to reside in the neighborhoods with high crime-high poverty” (p.
 165).
 Further, as noted by Gregory, Skiba, and Noguera (2010), large racial disproportionality exists in terms of school-wide suspension and expulsion rates.
 This disproportionality may be partially attributable to neighborhood/community differences, which ultimately lead to fewer opportunities for students to learn (i.e., more time spent out of the classroom) and a broadening of the achievement gap.

 Summary